 I've had my books published by major presses like HarperCollins and landed my research on the Tonight Show with Jay Leno and unless you're Malcolm Gladwell, you will not get much support at at all from your publisher.

-You will not get much support from your publisher
+You will not get much support from your publisher, whether for a book or a podcast.

 The key to building a tribe is connection.
 We all have a need to feel like we are important and that we matter; this speaks to that desire to bond with and trust others.
 As you promote your work, more important than the actual piece or product, you need to promote a sense of trust among your network.
 Connectedness will always matter.
 Although technology may make genuine connection difficult in certain instances, but when we use it in thoughtful ways, it can also present tremendous opportunity for getting your message out, refining it, and finding an audience.